microcks/microcks.io/content/documentation/guides/administration/users.md

 ## 1. Roles management

-Users management is simply a thumbnail with the **Administration** page that is available from the vertical menu on the left once logged in as administrator.
+Users management is simply a thumbnail of the **Administration** page, which is available from the vertical menu on the left once you are logged in as an administrator.

-On this page, you can easily search users using their name and they'll be listed, organized in pages.
+On this page, you can easily search users using their names.
+They'll be listed and organized on pages.
 On each line of the list, you'll have the opportunity to check the different roles endorsed by a user.

-* **Registred** means that the user has already sign-in within Microcks and has just been endorsed with the `user` role,
+* **Registered** means that the user has already signed in within Microcks and has just been endorsed with the `user` role,
-* **Manager** means that the user has been ensorded with the `manager` Microcks role,
+* **Manager** means that the user has been assigned the `manager` Microcks role,
-* **Admin** means that the user has been ensorded with the `admin` Microcks role.
+* **Admin** means that the user has been assigned the `admin` Microcks role.

 {{< image src="images/documentation/users.png" alt="image" zoomable="true" >}}

-From the 3-dots menu on the end of the line, you have the ability to **Add** or **Remove** the different roles.
+From the 3-dot menu at the end of the line, you have the ability to **Add** or **Remove** the different roles.

-> 💡 If you encounter any error while fetching users or roles, this probably means that your roles on **realm-management** Keycloak internal client are not correctly setup.
+> 💡 If you encounter any error while fetching users or roles, this probably means that your roles on the **realm-management** Keycloak internal client are not correctly set up.
 Please check this part.

-## 2. Groups membership management
+## 2. Group membership management

-If you have enabled the segmentation of management roles on a `master` label you have chosen for organizing your repository (see [Organizing Repository](/documentation/guides/administration/organizing-repository/#3-segmenting-management-responsibilities), you will also be able to assign groups memberships for managers.
+If you have enabled the segmentation of management roles on a `master` label you have chosen for organizing your repository (see [Organizing Repository](/documentation/guides/administration/organizing-repository/#3-segmenting-management-responsibilities), you will also be able to assign group memberships for managers.

 When this feature is enabled, Microcks will create as many groups in Keycloak as we have different values for this `master` label.
 These groups are organized in a hierarchy so that you'll have groups with such names `/microcks/manager/<value>`, those members represent the `manager` of the resources labeled with `<value>` value.